-- Implied volatility is often preferred to historical volatility in practice. - Using the historical volatility is like driving a car with your eyes on the rearview mirror?
+- Just think of it as an alternative to quoting option prices. - Implied volatility is often preferred to historical volatility in practice. - Using the historical volatility is like driving a car with your eyes on the rearview mirror?

 ^aRebonato (2004).

 Problems; the Smile